 Pioneer is a word often used to describe three-time Paralympian Daphne Hilton.
 But it deeply underplays her role in Paralympic and women’s sport in Australia and globally.

-Born on 7 January 1934 in Harden-Murrumburrah, New South Wales, Hilton became a paraplegic in a horse riding accident in 1951.
+Born on 7 January 1934 in Harden-Murrumburrah, NSW, Hilton became a paraplegic in a horse riding accident in 1951.
 It was a long eight years before she discovered Para-sport.

 “I had physiotherapy in hospital.
-Just the general run-of-the-mill sort of thing…exercising and deep breathing, et cetera.
-And then they left me to die.”
+Just the general run-of-the-mill sort of thing – exercising and deep breathing, etc. And then they left me to die.”

 In 1959, Hilton learned there were opportunities for genuine rehabilitation and immediately relocated to Sydney, where she was first introduced to Para-sport.

 No one knew it at the time, but Hilton would go on to represent Australia at three Paralympic Games, where she won 14 medals across five Para-sports – two in Para-archery, five in Para-athletics, five in Para-swimming, one in Para-table tennis and one in wheelchair fencing.
 It is unlikely this record will ever be broken.